 HDQRS.
 FIRST Brigadier, FIRST DIV., NINTH ARMY CORPS,

-CAPTAIN: I have the honor to make the following report of the operations of my command from September 30 to October 9, 1864:
+CAPTAIN: I have the honor to submit the following report of operations of this command on the 19th day of August, 1864:

-- The War of the Rebellion: A Compilation of the Official Records of the Union and Confederate Armies, Volume XLII, Part 1 (Serial Number 87), pages 558-560 ↩
+- The War of the Rebellion: A Compilation of the Official Records of the Union and Confederate Armies, Volume XLII, Part 1 (Serial Number 87), page 557 ↩